monitha2457/embedded_webserver/README.md

 # ESP32 Embedded Web Server

 ## Project Overview
-This project demonstrates an Embedded Web Server using the ESP32 microcontroller.
-The ESP32 connects to a Wi-Fi network and hosts a web page that allows users to control an LED through a web browser.
+This project demonstrates an Embedded Web Server using the ESP32 microcontroller.The ESP32 connects to a Wi-Fi network and hosts a web page that allows users to control an LED through a web browser.
 The project showcases the integration of IoT concepts, wireless communication, and embedded system programming.

 ## Objectives
 - To understand the basics of ESP32 web server implementation.